Frequently Asked Questions

 You receive lifetime access to each stage you're enrolled in.

-Once the materials are delivered, they are yours to keep, revisit, print, and return to whenever you need grounding or clarity.
+Once the materials are shared, they are yours to keep, revisit, print, and return to whenever you need grounding or clarity.

 There are no expiry dates, no time limits, and no pressure to move quickly.

-You can return to the teachings again and again, at any point in your life.
+You can return to the teachings again and again, whenever life calls you back to them.

 Yes.